Xon77/FizzyHydra/README.md

 ## Acknowledgements

-The code of this project was built partly with the help of AI, particularly <a href="https://github.com/anthropics/claude-code" target="_blank">Claude Code</a>, although I tried others like <a href="https://chatgpt.com/" target="_blank">ChatGPT</a> or even open source or free ones like <a href="https://ollama.com/" target="_blank">Ollama</a>.
+The code of this project was built partly with the help of AI, particularly [Claude Code](https://github.com/anthropics/claude-code), although I tried others like [ChatGPT](https://chatgpt.com/) or even open source or free ones like [Ollama](https://ollama.com/).
 AI was not used in the creation of the controlling system.

 ---